 Back in June 2024, Jumbo said it warned Evolution about possible patent infringement and offered a patent license at a fair royalty price.
 From the claim, it appears both sides exchanged some messages, but Evolution decided against a license and kept operating the games throughout US states such as Delaware, West Virginia, Pennsylvania, New Jersey, and Michigan.

-According to the lawsuit, Evolution’s infringement has been “wilful, deliberate, and intentional,” because it kept using the patent even after knowing about it.
-Because of this situation, Jumbo now wants damages, extra compensation because of the wilfulness, and also wants their lawyers’ fees covered.
+According to the lawsuit, Evolution’s infringement has been “wilful, deliberate, and intentional,” as it continued to use the patent despite being aware of it.
+Due to this situation, Jumbo now seeks damages, additional compensation for the wilfulness, and also requests that their lawyers’ fees be covered.
 One example in the complaint is a roulette game, where a payout that usually pays 35:1 could be raised to 42:1 using the patent’s technology.

 Jumbo Sues Evolution Over Lightning Games in Ongoing US Patent Dispute

 There are also similar payout increases in baccarat and sic bo, where different multipliers are linked to certain bets and are adjusted based on probability so the casino’s advantage stays intact.
-Jumbo’s filing further claims Evolution did indirect infringement by getting others, including licensed US casinos and game operators, to offer these disputed games to players.
+Jumbo’s filing further claims that Evolution committed indirect infringement by inducing others, including licensed US casinos and game operators, to offer these disputed games to players.

-The company also believes Evolution showed off Lightning games at events like G2E Las Vegas, trying to get US market attention.
-This court case is the newest legal fight for Jumbo in the United States, following another patent dispute against Light & Wonder.
+The company also believes Evolution showcased Lightning games at events like G2E Las Vegas, aiming to capture US market attention.
+This court case is the latest legal battle for Jumbo in the United States, following another patent dispute with Light & Wonder.
 So far, Evolution has not made any official reply to this case in the court record.
 Lastly, NEXT.io has contacted them for a statement.